tarantool/doc/doc/1.7/book/admin/daemon_supervision.rst

    $ # !!! please never do this on a production system !!!
    $ tarantoolctl enter my_app
-   /bin/tarantoolctl: Found my_app.lua in /etc/tarantool/instances.available
-   /bin/tarantoolctl: Connecting to /var/run/tarantool/my_app.control
-   /bin/tarantoolctl: connected to unix/:/var/run/tarantool/my_app.control
    unix/:/var/run/tarantool/my_app.control> require('ffi').cast('char *', 0)[0] = 48
    /bin/tarantoolctl: unix/:/var/run/tarantool/my_app.control: Remote host closed connection

-Alternatively, if you know the process id of the instance (here we refer to it as $PID), you can abort a Tarantool instance by running ``gdb`` debugger:
+Alternatively, if you know the process ID of the instance (here we refer to it as $PID), you can abort a Tarantool instance by running ``gdb`` debugger:

 .. code-block:: bash